-Net Postemployment Healthcare Plan and Other Postemployment Benefits (OPEB) Asset - The Library reported a net OPEB asset of \$8,044, which is 0.48% of the all Hanover plan for year ended June 30, 2019.
-The net OPEB asset was measured as of June 30, 2018.
-The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation performed as of January 1, 2019, using updated actuarial assumptions, applied to all periods included in the measurement and rolled back to the measurement date of June 30, 2018.
+Net Postemployment Healthcare Plan and Other Postemployment Benefits (OPEB) Asset

+At June 30, 2020, the Library reported a net OPEB asset of \$8,070.
+The net OPEB asset was measured as of June 30, 2019.
+The total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation performed as of January 1, 2019, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019.

-Note 9 - OPEB Plan (continued)
+Note 9-OPEB Plan (continued)